-QoL up for live liver donors versus general populationNovember 6th, 2012 in Other /
+QoL up for live liver donors versus general populationNovember 6, 2012 in Medicine & Health / Other

 (HealthDay)—Living liver donors from Japan have higher health-related quality of life (HRQOL) than the Japanese norm population, according to a study published in the November issue of Liver Transplantation.